-association or Indian library of any obligation imposed by any other provision of federal or state law.
-1. Library Information (Name of library, contact person, phone number) Warner Library Jessica Pacciotti, Director 914-631-7734 2a.
+association or Indian library of any obligation imposed by any other provis sion of federal or state law.
+1. Library Information (Name of library, contact person, , phone number) Warner Library Jessica Pacciotti, Director 914-631-7734 2a.
 Request for Variance from Standard Number: b.
 What is current status?
 (Please attach explanation.)
-3. Circumstances Over Which the Library Has No Control That Are Barriers to Compleseparate sheet the circumstances that prevent the library from meeting this standard of serv Commissioner's Regulations 90.2.
-Attach documentation to demonstrate that the library has rice as set forward in 4.
+3 separate sheet the circumstances that prevent the library ntrol That Are Barriers to Compliance.
+Explain in detail on a from meeting this standard of service as set forward in on to demonstrate that the library has no control over the circumstant 4.
 Plan for Compliance.
-Describe in detail on a separate sheet the library's plan for December 31st of this year.
-(Please attach documentation.)
-Library Director Date Library Board President meeting this requirement before System Comment and Review: Variance request may be approvable may not be app (Please include explanation.) provable This variance request was reviewed at themeeting of the Board o (Month/Day) the of Trustees of System.
-System Director Date System Board President Date FOR SED USE ONLY: Variance request is approvable; Variance granted until: Variance request is not approvable because: (Month) /Day/Year) Reviewed By:
+Describe in detail on a separ December 31st of this year.
+(Please attach documentate Library Director Date Library Board President Date System Comment and Review: Variance request may be approvab (Please inclu ble may not be approvable ude explanation.)
+This variance request was reviewed at the(Month/Day) the System Director Date System Board President Date FOR SED USE ONLY: Variance request is approvable Variance request is not approve (Month/Day/Year) Reviewed By: }